Getting your first Betta fish (betta splendens) is super exciting. But! If you aren’t totally sure of what you’re doing, it can seem complicated.

-If you want your Betta fish to be happy, you’ll want to read our article on the best Betta fish tank setup for a happy, healthy Betta fish.
+If you want your Betta fish to be happy, you’ll want to make sure to read our article on the best Betta fish tank set up for a happy, healthy Betta fish.
 By the end of the article, you’ll know:

 - The worst container for your Betta fish home